Graduate Student News

 The Fall/Winter 2021-22 Class Schedule and registration course planning tool will be available in Carleton Central May 25.

-The date for graduate students to electronically submit their final thesis copy to the Faculty of Graduate and Postdoctoral Affairs has been extended to May 31.
+The date for graduate students to electronically submit their final thesis copy to the Graduate Studies has been extended to May 31.
 If you have not done so by this date, you will not be eligible to graduate in June and will have to register for the summer 2021 term.

 FAQ Updates